change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 </div>

 Now that we have the correct output format we can create a new column to hold the converted data in by creating a new named column.
 We will also drop the previously used 'date mmddyy' column to prevent confusion.
-Lastly, we will display the types for each of the columns to check that everything went the way we wanted it to.

 <div class="alert alert-secondary" role="alert" markdown="1">